google-gemini/example-chat-app/server-js/README.md

 2. Run `npm install`.
 This will install all the required packages mentioned in `packages.json`.

 ## Configuration
-1. Navigate to the app directory, `chat-js`
+1. Navigate to the app directory, `server-js`
 2. Copy the `.env.example` file to `.env`:
 ```
 cp .env.example .env